napsternxg/chorogrid/README.md

 Examples:

+USA, Canada, Europe
 ![Examples](https://raw.githubusercontent.com/Prooffreader/chorogrid/master/examples.png "Examples")

+Norway.
+Plain, in squares and as hex.
 ![Examples](https://raw.githubusercontent.com/eiriks/chorogrid/master/examples_no.png "Examples_no")

 There are two classes, Chorobin to assign colors to quantities, and Chorogrid to make the maps.